Piazza della Loggia: The new palace of the Loggia

 Allegory of the Garza River with a cornucopia, part of the sculptural group of the fountain in the Pallata Tower.
-The river basin used to flow where the foundations of the 16th century Palazzo della Loggia were later built.
+The river basin used to flow where the foundations of the 16th-century Palazzo della Loggia were later built.

-As early as the 1560s, there was a need for the city authorities to meet in a room of sufficient size and splendor to accommodate the offices that would be housed there.
+As early as the 1560s, there was a need for the city authorities to meet in a room of sufficient size and splendour to accommodate the offices that would be housed there.
 For this reason, on 8 July 1467, it was decided to build a room over the existing loggia and over the Garza River: this room, used by the various councils, housed the chancellery, the treasury, and the tax office.

 Work began that, according to the plans of the ducal engineer and other technicians and architects, would later lead to the laying of some stones on the bed of the Garza River so that a much larger building could be built and stabilized above it.
 It was not until 1489, however, that the earlier decision to build it on the west side of the square and over the Garza itself was reaffirmed.
 In fact, between 1491 and 1492, the pre-existing loggia was completely demolished in order to construct a new building for the civic magistrates: it is not known whether the materials of the pre-existing building were reused, although it is still evident that the Renaissance loggia that was built was devoid of 15th-century decorative elements.
 At this point, the deputies wanted to carefully select, among the various projects submitted, the one that was considered the most suitable for the palace: among the ancient sources, the scholar Baldassare Zamboni, in the eighteenth century, hypothesized that the design of the loggia built could be attributed to Bramante.